rust-lang/rust/text/0000-all-the-clones.md

 This would make the shims *trivial* (a `Clone` implementation for a `Copy` type is just a memcpy), and would not implement any features that are not needed.

 When we get variadic generics, we could make all tuples with `Clone` elements `Clone`.
-With the right trick, we could also make all arrays with `Clone` elements `Clone`.
+When we get const generics, we could make all arrays with `Clone` elements `Clone`.

 ## Use a MIR implementation of `Clone` for all derived impls